-Vote In Person: If you choose to vote these shares in person at the meeting, you must request a "legal proxy."
-To do so, please follow the instructions at www.proxyvote.com or request a paper copy of the materials, which will contain the appropriate instructions.
-Many shareholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
+Vote In Person: Many shareholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
 Please check the meeting materials for any special requirements for meeting attendance.
+At the meeting, you will need to request a ballot to vote these shares.

-Vote By Mail: You can vote by mail by requesting a paper copy of the materials, which will include a voting instruction form.
+Vote By Mail: You can vote by mail by requesting a paper copy of the materials, which will include a proxy card.